drsimonj/pipelearner/README.md

 #> # ... with 490 more rows, and 2 more variables: train <list>, test <list>
 ```

-We'll add new columns (with `dplyr::mutate`) containing the rsquared values for each set of training and test data by using `purrr` functions.
+New columns are added with `dplyr::mutate` containing the rsquared values for each set of training and test data by using `purrr` functions.

 ``` r
 library(purrr)